ATF "Little Britches" Universe

 He lifts his arm and flexes his fingers a few times.
 "Bye, Mr. Buck," he says.
 He looks so little standing there next to that shabby bed in that bare room.

 I have to get out of there before I go getting all emotional.
 I tousle JD's hair and tell him to be a good boy.

 I tell myself this is for the best.
 Eventually, they will find a real home and a family to take JD in.
 Cute little guy like that, who wouldn't want him?
 I keep telling myself that all the way home.

 I stop and get a burger for dinner and find I can't eat it.
 It tastes like cardboard, and just doesn't want to go past this lump I have in my throat.
-I sit on the couch and turn on the TV and accidentally activate the VCR by mistake.
-The Lion King has rewound and starts playing.
+I sit on the couch and turn on the TV and accidentally activate the DVD player by mistake.
+The Lion King starts playing.
 I hit the stop button and wonder what the hell I'm going to do with two Disney movies.
 We never even got to watch the other one.

 I don't sleep that night.
 Every time I close my eyes, I see JD standing in that tiny bleak room with the blank walls and bare floors and shelves he can't reach.
 It looks like a prison cell.
 He's been sentenced to life and he didn't do anything except lose his mama, then his best friend, and everything else he ever had.